 Dr. Richard Abels,

-defined as an aristocratic ethos that prescribed what qualities and attributes
+is best defined as an aristocratic ethos that prescribed what qualities and

 Chivalry, in each of its incarnations, is an ethical system that emphasizes personal honor.
 As Maurice Keen wrote: "the most important legacy of chivalry to later times was its conception of honour ...
 Transaction of honour, a contemporary anthropologist has said, 'provide ... a nexus between the ideals of society and their reproduction in the actions of individuals--honour commits men to act as they should'...
 Chivalry's most profound influence lay in just this, in setting the seal of approbation on norms of conduct, recognized as noble when reproduced in individual act and style."
 (Chivalry 249) Chivalry helped fashion the nineteenth-century ideal of the 'gentleman,' in which concepts of courtliness/courtesy, skills in games and war, courage (especially in combat), loyalty to friends, personal honor (public approbation/esteem tied to the avoidance of anything shameful and commitment to doing the right thing, even if it meant risking life and limb), the idea of the 'constant quest to improve on achievement' (M. Keen 15), and individualism were tied together.
 Chivalry also shaped one aspect of romantic love: the idea that the male could win/be worthy of his 'lady love' by winning approbation through noble/honorable acts.